jacobbogdanov/synchronized/README.md

-# synchronized
+# Synchronized

-a go genrics synchronized library
+a go generics synchronization library.

+This package is inspired by folly::Synchronized, a C++ template to accomplish the same thing.
+See [https://github.com/facebook/folly/blob/master/folly/docs/Synchronized.md](here) for much better docs than what I can provide.